nicehash/NiceHashQuickMiner/README.md

 **URGENT NOTICE!
 If you have any issues with NiceHash QuickMiner and recent NVIDIA drivers, then do following:**
 1. Update to the [latest non-DCH drivers](https://www.nvidia.com/download/driverResults.aspx/172060/en-us).
 For laptops, [download these](https://www.nvidia.com/download/driverResults.aspx/172061/en-us).
-2. Update NiceHash QuickMiner to [v0.4.5.5](https://github.com/nicehash/NiceHashQuickMiner/releases/tag/v0.4.5.5).
+2. Update NiceHash QuickMiner to [v0.4.6.0](https://github.com/nicehash/NiceHashQuickMiner/releases/tag/v0.4.6.0_RC).

-**Did you want more OPTIMIZATION profiles?
-Today your wish come true.
-Be patient please, we are slowly adding more and more of them - [download v0.4.5.5_RC now and get access to High and Efficient One-Click-OPTIMIZATION](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.4.5.5/NiceHashQuickMinerInstaller.exe).** Compare your results with [our findings](https://github.com/nicehash/NiceHashQuickMiner/wiki/One-click-Optimizations#what-can-i-expect-from-optimizations) and open [an issue](https://github.com/nicehash/NiceHashQuickMiner/issues) if your results are drastically different.
+**Did you have issues with Excavator crashing in latest STABLE version?
+Or do you want to see VRAM temperature for most of cards with GDDR6?
+[Then download latest RC v0.4.6.0_RC now!](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.4.5.5/NiceHashQuickMinerInstaller.exe).**

 Current expected income when using NiceHash QuickMiner: